William Barton (musician): Early life and education

-William Barton was born in Mount Isa, Queensland.
-His mob are from the Roper River area, and he is a Kalkadunga man.
+William Barton was born in in Mount Isa, Queensland.
+From the Roper River area, he is a Kalkadunga man, and his mother, Delmae, is a poet and singer.

-He learned to play didgeridoo at the age of 11 from Uncle Arthur Peterson, an elder of the Wannyi, Lardil, and Kalkadungu peoples of Western Queensland.
+He learned to play didgeridoo at the age of 11 from Uncle Arthur Peterson, an elder who spoke several languages.
+He inherited his uncle's didgeridoo upon his death, to continue the culture.

 Career

-By the age of 12 Barton was working in Sydney, playing for Aboriginal dance troupes.
-At the age of 15 he toured America, after which he decided he wanted to become a soloist rather than a backing musician and started to study different kinds of music.
-In 1998, he made his classical debut with the Queensland Symphony Orchestra, and became Australia's first didgeridoo artist-in-residence with a symphony orchestra.
+Barton moved to Brisbane at the age of 17 (around 1997), where he became a soloist with the Queensland Symphony Orchestra.
+During this time, he also performed with his mother, Delmae, as the duo "Dreamtime Spirits".
+He became the Queensland Symphony Orchestra's first artist-in-residence.
+In this role, he travelled to schools and performed with the orchestra.
+With the orchestra, he played several of composer Peter Sculthorpe's works, including performances of Earth Cry, and for the 2003 CD release Songs of Sea and Sky.
+He toured to Japan and New Zealand performing Earth Cry and Mangrove, which he also performed at Colorado Music Festival.

-Barton moved to Brisbane at the age of 17, where he became a soloist with several classical orchestras.
+Barton has become not only an accomplished yidaki player, but also a composer, producer, multi-instrumentalist, and vocalist.
+He sang with the Australian Chamber Orchestra on the soundtrack of Jennifer Peedom's 2021 film River, for which he won the AACTA Award for Best Original Score in a Documentary along with composer Richard Tognetti and Piers Burbrook de Vere in 2022.

-Barton has said, "The yidaki embodies everything of the land, because it's from the tree, it’s the breath of life and the land, of sustenance to us as human beings.
+Barton has said, "The yidaki embodies everything of the land, because it's from the tree, it's the breath of life and the land, of sustenance to us as human beings.
 It embodies the history of those old trees.
-The yidaki has memories, it's the breath of our ancestors, particularly when the instrument is passed on physically from one person to the next."
-He has also expressed his wish "to take the oldest culture in the world and blend it with Europe's rich musical legacy".
+The yidaki has memories, it's the breath of our ancestors, particularly when the instrument is passed on physically from one person to the next".
+He has expressed his wish "to take the oldest culture in the world and blend it with Europe's rich musical legacy".